nipy/nibabel/doc/source/dicom/dicom_intro.rst

 DICOM services (DIMSE)
 ======================

-DICOM sends messages from one DICOM application (A) to another DICOM application (B) that can request services from B, or send notifications to B (`PS 3.7`_ section 6.3)

-A message consists of a *command set*, maybe followed by a data set (as defined above).
+We now go back to messages.

+The DICOM application sending the message is called the Service Class User (SCU).
+We might also call this the client.

+The DICOM application receiving the message is called the Service Class Provider (SCP).
+We might also call this the server - for this particular message.

+Quoting from `PS 3.7`_ section 6.3:

+    A Message is composed of a Command Set followed by a conditional Data Set (see PS 3.5 for the definition of a Data Set).
+The Command Set is used to indicate the operations/notifications to be performed on or with the Data Set.

 The command set consists of command elements (elements with group number 0000).